Pablo de Rokha: Early life and education

+Career

 De Rokha returned to Talca in 1914 feeling that he had failed in his goals.
 There, he read the collection of poems "Lo que me dijo el silencio" (What the silence told me) by Juana Inés de la Cruz, the first pseudonym of Luisa Anabalón Sanderson.
 Despite criticizing the poetry harshly, he fell in love with their writer and returned to Santiago in search of her.
 In 1916, Luisa Anabalón became his wife, changing her pseudonym to Winétt de Rokha.

 The poet went to the house of his future in-laws with a determined attitude, introducing himself as "a poet, and a very proud one".
 He was not welcomed by the family and became an enemy of his future father-in-law, Don Indalecio, to the point where they challenged each other to a duel.
 Before the agreed date of the duel, the young poet kidnapped Luisa and married her immediately.
 Years later the poet remembered the incident with his in-laws:

 "¡Qué se había creído!
 El coronel Anabalón enseñándole urbanidad a mi heroísmo, como un elefante que le tirase la barba al mundo y más encima la suegra peluda y metafórica como el patíbulo."

 "Who did he think he was!
 The colonel Anabalón teaching manners to my heroism, like an elephant pulling his beard at the world, and, on top of that, the mother in law hairy and metaphoric as the gallows."

 That year (1916) the poet published a collection of poems, "Versos de infancia" (Verses from childhood), in the anthology "Selva lírica" (Lyric Jungle).

 Between 1922 and 1924, de Rokha lived in San Felipe and Concepcion, where he founded the magazine Dynamo.
 Times were turbulent both in Chile and abroad, with the old oligarchic order declining in Chile and the powers of Fascism, Nazism and Stalinism in the ascendency in Europe, leading gradually to the Second World War.
 It was also a time when working-class people began to be able to participate in political life, empowered by the advance of industrialization and democracy in Latin America.
 By 1930, Pablo de Rokha was already a strong supporter of Marxism–Leninism and Soviet Stalinism, which he linked to Christian ethics.
 This led him to join the Communist Party of Chile in 1936 and adhere to the Popular Front of Chile that brought to power President Pedro Aguirre Cerda in 1938.
 The Communist Party made him a congressional candidate but was then expelled from the party in 1940, after his disinterest in following party discipline and his attacks on older comrades made him unpopular with the party leaders.